trojrobert/anthropic-computer-use-code/README.md

-# Anthropic Computer Use Demo
+# Anthropic Computer Use Demo Complete Code

 This repository contains the complete code behind the **Anthropic Computer Use Demo**, an AI-driven agent that can control your computer through simulated mouse and keyboard inputs.
 The project was reverse-engineered to allow users to explore and interact with an AI agent for computer control.
 Below are the details on the demo setup, key files, API options, and tool actions.